Eye Injuries at Work

 In almost every profession, having functional vision is essential to completing the tasks of the job.
 Without adequate visual acuity, it might be difficult or impossible for an individual to accomplish his or her job responsibilities.
 Unfortunately, there are some jobs that may endanger a worker’s vision either through constant strain or the risk accidents that may injure one’s eyes.

 When you suffer an eye injury at workp or develop a visual impairment, you will likely require medical attention and may not be able to work for a period of days or weeks.
 Fortunately, a successful workers’ compensation claim can help you to contend with some of the adverse financial effects of this troubling situation.
-Contact the Pennsylvania workplace injury lawyers of Lowenthal & Abrams, P.C., at 888-979-7298 if you are faced with sight difficulties due to an event or the occupational circumstances of your employment.
+Contact the Pennsylvania workplace injury lawyers of Lowenthal & Abrams, Injury Attorneys, P.C., at 888-979-7298 if you are faced with sight difficulties due to an event or the occupational circumstances of your employment.

 Available Benefits for Eye Injuries